petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 of the floor below, which is clearly inefficient.
 And yet this is the story for many grad students who inherit code.
 In [this example](https://www.nature.com/articles/d41586-022-01901-x),
-getting software from a previous student took about half a year.
+getting software from a previous student back to a runnable state took about half a year.
 Imagine if that time were spent creating new things rather than getting back to square one, and then imagine scaling those gains across all researchers.